Last updated: July 22, 2020. Updated the section on masks. Added section on travel.

 - Training on the use of gloves and disinfecting practices.
 A healthcare professional in the congregation may be able to provide this.

 Masks should only be put on and removed using the ear loops.
-Do not touch the part of the mask that covers the nose and mouth.
+Try to avoid touching the part of the mask that covers the nose and mouth.

 The congregation should have a supply of masks on hand that can be given away for visitors and those who might have forgotten, but everyone bringing their own is the best practice.